Inteqam (TV series)

 Inteqam (Urdu: انتقام, lit.
-'To Take Revenge') is a 2022 Pakistani television series, directed by Zahid Mehmood and written by Saira Arif.
+'Revenge') is a 2022 Pakistani television series, directed by Zahid Mehmood and written by Saira Arif.
 It is produced by Abdullah Kadwani and Asad Qureshi under their banner 7th Sky Entertainment.
 It premiered on 10 January 2022 on Geo TV.
 It stars Aruba Mirza and Humayoun Ashraf.

-Plot
+Synopsis

-Uroosa's siblings conflict with their maternal relatives to settle an inheritance.
-Burdened with unemployment and dowry demand, Shahzad and Saima file for their mother's right over their grandparents' wealth.
-The legal proceedings put Uroosa's love life through a difficult test as her cousin and childhood love, Waleed, is no longer welcomed in her house despite his efforts to help them.
+The protagonist Uroosa's siblings conflict with their maternal relatives to settle an inheritance.
+Burdened with unemployment and dowry demand, her siblings Shahzad and Saima file for their mother's right over their grandparents' wealth.
+The legal proceedings put Uroosa's love life through a difficult test as her cousin and childhood love, Waleed, is no longer welcome in her house despite his efforts to help them.
 When Waleed's father weakens Abida's stance with stronger evidence against property distribution, the conflict gets much worse.
 This puts his family in haste to send him abroad and distance him from Uroosa.